 - Join group boards.
 I have one called Exciting Destinations that I would be happy to add you to (just follow me and then send me a note that you’re interested).

 - Create Pinterest-friendly images for every post your publish.
-Pin the image yourself to your own travel blog board and to at least 2 other boards (preferrably large group boards).
+Pin the image yourself to your own travel blog board and to at least 2 other boards (preferably large group boards).
 If you don’t add pinterest-friendly images to your posts, you can’t expect anyone to want to share your pins on their board.
-Make your images tall (preferably 735px x 1102px.)
+Make your images tall (preferably 600px x 900px.)

 Create a Marketing Plan